Olipear/Portfolio/src/pages/projects/project-3.md

 ---
 templateKey: project-entry
-title: Adaptive UI example
+title: Rapid prototyping
-date: 2016-12-17T15:04:10.000Z
+date: 2014-12-17T15:04:10.000Z
 featuredpost: false
-featuredimage: /img/products-grid1.jpg
+featuredimage: /img/products-grid3.jpg
-description: In selling this design icon I went for an adaptive interface design and was very sucessful in improving sales.
-I also had fun making those lovely renders!
+description: Leading a small team of 4 other developers, we came up with this functional prototype in just one month.
 tags:
   - flavor
   - tasting